-Nectar vs. Purple Mattress Comparison 2021Updated on February 26, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+Nectar vs. Purple Mattress Comparison 2021Updated on March 9, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 Nectar and Purple are two of the most popular online mattress brands – and for good reason!
 Both mattresses are well designed, well made and well reviewed by people just like you.
 If you’ve narrowed your search down to these two options, you may be curious about the differences between Nectar and Purple.

 The article below will compare and contrast Purple vs. Nectar.
 We will cover factors including construction, firmness, price, sleep experience, and more.
 Both products are great options, but this guide will help you choose the best mattress for your specific situation.

 Keep in mind that this article will focus on the flagship models for each company.
 Both offer a variety of products, but the comparison below will look exclusively at the flagship Purple and Nectar mattresses (“The Purple Mattress” and “Nectar”, respectively).
 We have full in-depth reviews for both Nectar and Purple, so you can read through those for an even closer look at each option.

 The way a mattress is designed and constructed greatly contributes to its comfort, support, and longevity.
 A good place to start when comparing the Nectar vs. Purple mattress is to look at the construction of each bed.

 Nectar is a fully foam mattress.
 It’s made up of four unique layers:

 - Support Core layer – 5.75 inches of a dense polyfoam that provides support for your body and a base for the other mattress layers